-  Stacker has collected images and data on various beaches around the world, as well as researching what caused the ongoing accumulation of debris on what used to be the most-stunning beaches on the planet.
-Take a look at the photos and see what some of the world's beaches look like today and read about the steps being taken to solve the pollution problem.
+Stacker collected images and data on various beaches around the world, and researched what caused the ongoing accumulation of debris on what used to be the most-stunning beaches on the planet.
+Take a look at the photos, see what some of the world's beaches look like today, and read about the steps being taken to solve the pollution problem.

 You may also like: Species you might not know are endangered